 with the advice of your doctor.

-Avoid the use of medicines that may worsen RLS.
+Avoid the use of medications that may worsen RLS.

 Dopamine agonists are the only drugs that are FDA approved to treat restless leg syndrome.
 They are often considered the most effective type of medication for this condition.